NovoLabs/gregor/README.md

 * `:out-ch` - The channel that receives all events, including `:data`, `:control`, `:error` and `:eof`
 * `:ctl-ch` - The channel used to send control operations

-For the sake of conveneince, `out-ch` to the output channel and `ctl-ch` to the control channel:
+For the sake of conveneince, lets bind `out-ch` to the output channel and `ctl-ch` to the control channel:

 ```clojure
 (def out-ch (:out-ch producer))